Sydney Conservatorium of Music: Students' Association

 Both undergraduate and postgraduate students at the Conservatorium are represented politically and academically by the Conservatorium Students' Association.
-Founded in 1919 as the Conservatorium Students' Union, it oversees the majority of student culture for the school, and organises the annual Con Ball.
+Founded in 1919 as the Conservatorium Students' Union, it supports student culture for the school, and organises the annual Con Ball.

 The Association manages the Common Room and two turrets (one for their office and the other for storage) at the back of the Greenway Building.
 Merchandise for the Conservatorium is also sold by the Association.

 Elections for the Association occur annually in October, with the terms of the elected starting on 1 December.
-The current president is Alexander Poirier, the Vice-President is Cianna Walker, the Secretary is Theresa Xiao, and the Treasurer is Jacques Lombard.